kdbanman/visualcrawl/readme.md

 3. When the crawl is done, the resulting graph is altered for appearance and saved in `.svg`, `.gml`, and `.gephi` formats

 # Roadmap

+Version 0.2:

+###### Visualize the RDF graph as it's crawled, rather than the crawler's HTTP traffic:
+- Extend LDSpider to output crawl results as a dynamic graph for visualization - .gexf format seems most applicable
+- Revision 304 of LDSpider checked out for extension
+- [gexf4j](https://github.com/francesco-ficarola/gexf4j) library may be the best way to author the dynamic graph files for output

+Version 0.1:

 ###### A sufficient set of seed URIs, LDSpider settings, and Gephi settings could be found so that scripting the 'Human Procedure' could be done by command line or respective APIs:
 - For each seed URI and for each link type followed: